India, Paraguay stand united against terrorism: PM Modi | Law-Order

 It is his first visit to India and only the second trip by a president of the South American country.

 Paraguay is an important trading partner for India in the Latin American region.
-Several Indian companies in the automobile and pharmaceuticals sectors have their presence in Paraguay.
+Several Indian companies in the automobile and pharmaceutical sectors have their presence in Paraguay.

+Modi expressed his deep appreciation for Paraguay for its strong condemnation of the terrorist attack in Pahalgam, as well as for the sincere condolences and solidarity expressed with the people of India, P Kumaran, Secretary (East) in the Ministry of External Affairs (MEA), said at a media briefing.

+Both leaders ''unequivocally'' condemned terrorism and violent extremism in all its forms, he said.

 ''We can work together to further expand it,'' he said.